LaughingJackalope/Midnights/Docs/Mid-Term-Report.md

 #### Documentation Deliveries
 * Project Proposal: Output of SDLC Phase 3.[^2] This document contains the requirements and deliverables of Operation: Midnight
-* Mid-term Report: This document contains a report on requirements satisfied, progress plan and refined deliverables.
+* Mid-term Report: This document contains a report on requirements satisfied, remaining and emerging.

 #### Functional Requirements satisfied
 * Initial setup requirements satisfied on arrival as I already had an AWS account with an SSH key registered in EC2 and the required software on my machine.
 Planning requirements satisfied by Project proposal document used as reference for project planning in JetBrains Space.